Srivignesh-T/Census-Data-Standardization-and-Analysis-Pipeline/README.md

 1. Kindly make sure that the required packages are installed.
 2. Please make sure you're connect to your MongoDB and MySQL server before running these files.
 3. Please run the census data cleansing.ipynb file first, because file consists the Data imports, cleaning and uploading to Database.
-4. Kindly makesure that you've installed Streamlit before running the census_streamlit.py file, if not then open the terminal and execute the command - 'pip install streamlit'
+4. Kindly makesure that you've installed Streamlit before running the census_streamlit.py file, if not then open the terminal and execute the command - `pip install streamlit`
-5. In order to run the census_streamlit.py , open the command prompt and use the above 'execute command'
+5. In order to run the census_streamlit.py , open the command prompt and use the above *execute command.*